 Contact the Community Action Agency of South Central Michigan at caascm.org or call 877-422-2726 to apply for this program assistance.

-The City of Portage is now participating in the Michigan Homeowner Assistance Fund, which allows Portage residents to apply for assistance with loss of utility or home energy services, homeowner mortgage delinquencies, defaults and foreclosure, and delinquent property taxes.
+The City of Portage participates in the Michigan Homeowner Assistance Fund, which allows Portage residents to apply for assistance with loss of utility or home energy services, homeowner mortgage delinquencies, defaults and foreclosures, and delinquent property taxes.

 - Have household incomes less than 150% of Area Median Income (AMI).

 - Own and occupy the property as their primary residence.

 - Have and explain a financial hardship directly related to COVID-19 on or after January 21, 2020.

 - Use the secure online application portal MSHDA - MIHAF (michigan.gov) to submit your application for assistance.

 - First review the CERA Michigan Required Documents Eligibility Form and be prepared to provide supporting documentation, such as photo ID, social security number, monthly income/benefit statement, and delinquent housing expense statements.

 - Check the status of your submission MSHDA - Check Status of Past App (michigan.gov)